 Port Clinton is a somewhat small city located in the state of Ohio.
-With a population of 5,957 people and five constituent neighborhoods, Port Clinton is the 238th largest community in Ohio.
+With a population of 6,025 people and seven constituent neighborhoods, Port Clinton is the 243rd largest community in Ohio.
 Port Clinton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Port Clinton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Port Clinton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Port Clinton who work in office and administrative support (13.37%), sales jobs (9.00%), and management occupations (6.09%).
+There are especially a lot of people living in Port Clinton who work in sales jobs (15.40%), office and administrative support (13.10%), and teaching (7.97%).

-In terms of college education, Port Clinton is nearly on par with the US average for all cities of 21.84%: 18.06% of adults 25 and older in Port Clinton have a bachelor's degree or advanced degree.
+The percentage of adults in Port Clinton who are college-educated is close to the national average for all communities of 21.84%: 20.58% of the adults in Port Clinton have a bachelor's degree or advanced degree.

-The per capita income in Port Clinton in 2010 was $23,565, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $94,260 for a family of four.
+The per capita income in Port Clinton in 2018 was $32,918, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $131,672 for a family of four.
 However, Port Clinton contains both very wealthy and poor people as well.

 Port Clinton is a somewhat ethnically-diverse city.
 The people who call Port Clinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Clinton residents report their race to be White, followed by Black or African-American.
-Port Clinton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.24% of the city’s residents.
-Important ancestries of people in Port Clinton include Irish, Italian, English, and Polish.
+Important ancestries of people in Port Clinton include German, Irish, English, Polish, and Italian.

 The most common language spoken in Port Clinton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Polish.